sedthh/pyxelate/README.md

 - There is **no one setting fits all**, try experimenting with different parameters for better results!
 A setting that generates visually pleasing result on one image might not work well for another.
 - The bigger the resulting image, the longer the process will take.
 Note that most parts of the algorithm are **O(H*W)** so an image that is twice the size will take 4 times longer to compute.
 - Assigning existing palettes will take longer for larger palettes, because [LAB color distance](https://scikit-image.org/docs/dev/api/skimage.color.html#skimage.color.deltaE_ciede2000) has to be calculated between each color separately.
-- Dithering takes time, especially *floyd* and *atkinson* as they are implemented in plain python with loops.
+- Dithering takes time (especially *atkinson*) as they are mostly implemented in plain python with loops.
 ![You look like a good pixel](/examples/p_br2.png)
 ## TODOs
 - Add CLI tool for Pyxelate so images can be batch converted from command line.